aaguayoo/python-project-template/README.md

 1. In the new repository, <a href="../../edit/develop/cookiecutter.json">complete the project setup</a> by editing the `cookiecutter.json` file, with the name of the package (project), module, description and authors.
 2. Commit your changes.
 3. Wait <a href="../../actions">Setup Repository Action</a> to complete.
+4. If the Github Actions fail, go to <a href="../../settings/actions">Settings/Actions</a> and in "Workflow permissions" mark _Read and write permissions_ and _Allow GitHub Actions to create and approve pull requests_.

 ---